mdshahidpasha/Credict-Card-Frad-Detection/README.md

 - Handling severely imbalanced datasets using SMOTE
 - Building and tuning an ANN with Dropout regularisation
 - Importance of Recall and F1 over Accuracy for fraud detection
-- End-to-end ML project deployment using Streamlit
+- End-to-end ML project development and local deployment using Streamlit

 ---